kgquan/MoonHareBaijiu/README.md

 ## Getting Started

-This website uses [Swell](https://www.swell.is/) to power its ecommerce store.
+This website uses [Swell](https://www.swell.is/), a headless ecommerce platform, to power its ecommerce capabilities.
 To begin, [sign up for Swell](https://swell.store/signup) and put yourself on the free starter plan to gain access to the developer sandbox.

-Once you've done so, you can connect Swell to the website by using your store's API keys.
+Once you've done so, you can integrate Swell with the website by using your Swell store's API keys.
 When logged in to Swell, use the left-hand navigation to select Settings > API keys.
 You will be using your store ID, along with one of the public and secret keys that have been generated.

 Then, create a next.config.js file in the root folder.
 Then, add the following code, and replace each value with your store's ID, secret key, and public key, respectively:
 ```js